sloops77/AngularImageProcessor/README.md

 Point and Shoot image processing for angular:

-auto rotates, auto crops and auto resizes using canvas.
+Resized, auto rotates, and auto crops using canvas.

 ```
 options = {